08.06.24

-In most cases you won’t need to teach your kitten how to use the litter box but, in case you do, we’ve put together a list of techniques to help you get the job done as quickly and with as few accidents as possible.
+In most cases your new cat or kitten will figure out how to use the litter box pretty quickly, but, in case they don’t, we’ve put together a list of techniques that will help them learn what to do and with as few accidents as possible.

-The first thing to be aware of is that you’ll need a brand new litter box, free of scent.
+The first thing you’ll need is a brand new litter box that is free of scent from other cats.
 Consider the size of your kitten when purchasing its first box.
 The sides will need to be low enough so that access is simple.
-The box shouldn’t be too large early on, as vast amounts of space can be intimidating.
+The box shouldn’t be too large early on, as vast amounts of space can be intimidating for a small kitten.

 Cats like to do their business in private.
 When deciding where to put your cat’s litter tray, try to keep this in mind.
-The best locations are places that won’t deal with much traffic or places that are enclosed and quiet.
+The best locations are places that won’t have much foot traffic or places that are enclosed and quiet, but are still easily accessible for your cat.

-Be careful, the placement of your kitten’s litter tray is one of the most important decisions you will make early on.
+Give it some careful thought, because the placement of your kitten’s litter tray is one of the most important decisions you will make early on.
 Once you’ve placed that tray down and begun the training process, it’s not a good idea to move it again.
+Young kittens in particular can easily become confused if you move the litter tray, for example, from one room to another, or even from one side of the room to the other.
+Changes in litter tray position are usually fine with a more mature cat but, when it comes to kittens, try to keep it in one spot.

 As the owner of a kitten you’ll need to act as its mother.
 You’ll need to observe the kitten’s toilet patterns and be on hand to act accordingly.